WeblateOrg/weblate/docs/api.rst

     :>json string url: URL to access this resource using API :>json string web_url: URL to access this resource using web browser
     :status 200: when request was correctly handled
+    :status 201: when a new object was created successfully
+    :status 204: when an object was created successfully
     :status 400: when form parameters are missing
     :status 403: when access is denied
     :status 429: when throttling is in place